gsegon/PropCP/README.md

 # PropCP
-A lightweight C++20, compile-time property-driven dispatch framework.
+A lightweight (C++20, header-only, zero-dependency) compile-time property-driven dispatch framework.
 PropCP lets you associate “properties” (tags) with a type and automatically run a sequence of property-specific handlers against a config — at compile time, with zero runtime overhead.